210317 Jabil Webinar Summary Banner

 How can organizations flatten this entity close spike and accelerate their close?
 Akhtar explained that 50% of the entity close work is around journal entry — accruals, provisions and reclassification — and that most or all of this can be automated.

-“Redwood does all the preparation work – going into the HR system, going into the payroll system, extracting the information, doing the calculation, seeking approval – and, based on that, doing the posting of the journal,” he said.
+“Redwood does all the preparation work — going into the HR system, going into the payroll system, extracting the information, doing the calculation, seeking approval — and, based on that, doing the posting of the journal,” he says.
 “The entire thing becomes 100% automatable.”

 The Financial Close Challenge 2The ultimate goal is to have the automation actually do the entire close and make it a non-event for finance teams.
-“We are trying to drive automation so that your close will just happen, meaning that Redwood will perform the close,” said Akhtar.
+“We are trying to drive automation so that your close will just happen, meaning that Redwood will perform the close,” says Akhtar.

 Webinar panelist Tim Sheridan, managing partner at consultants Connected Insight, explained how organizations can start their automation projects, build a business case for the project and ensure it maintains momentum and doesn’t just grind to a halt.